garrekstemo/Optics-Tutorials/lesson-5-etalons-and-FTIR.md

 5. Measure the Rabi splitting in a neat liquid and in a diluted liquid

-## Part A: Fabricate mirrors (may not be necessary, depending on instrument availability)

-1. Explain how to use the Au-sputter machine and each person makes a set of mirrors.
-2. Explain where to store experiment samples and parts.
-3. Explain the basics of the FTIR spectrometer and the software.

 ## Part B: Measure fringes

 1. Use spacers of three different thicknesses to demonstrate cavity fringes.